-The idea behind that trend is that small businesses closed during the lockdown to help keep everybody safe, including their staff and members of the community.
-Now, it’s time for us to return the favor and support them.
+The idea behind that trend is that small businesses closed during the lockdown to help keep everybody safe, including their staff and members of the community, while many large businesses remained open.
+Now, it’s time for us to return the favor and support small and medium-sized businesses.

 A recent article in The Spinoff, in New Zealand, highlights this sentiment, including the example of a local dive shop.

 “People aren’t just buying a product.
 They’re buying things that say something about them and their values.” ~The Spinoff